sanjsingh07/Domi-chain/docs/src/developing/on-chain-programs/overview.md

       - 4 bytes of padding
       - 32 bytes of the account public key
       - 32 bytes of the account's owner public key
-      - 8 byte unsigned number of tock owned by the account
+      - 8 byte unsigned number of lamports owned by the account
       - 8 bytes unsigned number of bytes of account data
       - x bytes of account data
       - 10k bytes of padding, used for realloc